Do you want the secret recipe that movie directors like Steven Spielberg use to make million dollar hits?

 - Need a healthier life

-The conflict gives a purpose to the HERO, and purpose to the story.
+The conflict gives meaning to the HERO, and purpose to the story.

 This also inspires empathy from the audience.
 If the problem is relatable, empathy kicks in and they will become hopelessly attracted to the story in hopes there will be a resolution.